lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Bitmap is transmitted by a receiver as part of the SCHC ACK format.
 An SCHC ACK message MAY include padding at the end to align its number of transmitted bits to a multiple of 8 bits.

-Note that the SCHC ACK sent in response to an All-1 fragment includes the C bit.
-Therefore, the window size and thus the encoded Bitmap size need to be determined taking into account the available space in the layer two frame payload, where there will be 1 bit less for an SCHC ACK sent in response to an All-1 fragment than in other SCHC ACKs.
+Note that the SCHC ACK sent a response to an All-1 fragment including the C bit.
+Therefore, the window size and thus the encoded Bitmap size need to be determined to take into account the available space in the layer two frame payload, where there will be 1 bit less for an SCHC ACK sent in response to an All-1 fragment than in other SCHC ACKs.
 Note that the maximum number of SCHC Fragments of the last window is one unit smaller than that of the previous windows.